Skip to main content

 • story

-The story in this game is often described as confusing and disjointed, with many players struggling to follow its progression through scattered trigger points.
+The story in the game is often described as confusing and disjointed, with many players struggling to follow its progression through scattered trigger points.
 While some appreciate the atmospheric visuals and the potential depth of the narrative, others find it lacking coherence and engagement, leading to a sense of aimlessness during gameplay.
-Overall, the story seems to be a mixed bag, appealing to those who prioritize exploration and ambiance over a strong, cohesive narrative.
+Overall, the story seems to be a mixed bag, appealing to those who enjoy exploration and ambiance but disappointing for players seeking a strong, cohesive narrative.

 • “There are 24 trigger points or locations (which coincide with an achievement), and as you reach each trigger point you hear a little bit of the story, and the story progresses this way.”